ShirleyTS/Machine-Learning-with-Python/README.md

 * CO2 EMISSIONS (g/km) e.g. 182

 The task: to create a simple linear regression model from one of these features to predict CO2 emissions of unobserved cars based on that feature.

+Stepst to accomplish:
+* Import needed packages
+* Load the data
+* Explore the data
+* Select features
+* Visualize features
+* Create train and test datasets
+* Build a simple linear regression model
+* Visualize model outputs
+* Plot the regression model result over the test data instead of the training data
+* Select the fuel consumption feature from the dataframe and split the data 80%/20% into training and testing sets
+* Train a linear regression model using the training data
+* Use the model to make test predictions on the fuel consumption testing data
+* Calculate and print the Mean Squared Error of the test predictions